Anilkumarsunkesula/vsts/sudheer/adv-ansible.md

          3.5 SSH Keys: Select the PASTE SSH KEYS radio button and Paste the Public Key you saved in Notepad in the previous section.

-You can swap between the OCI window and any other application (notepad etc.) by clicking the Switch Window icon beside apps icon.
+**TIP:** You can swap between the OCI window and any other application (notepad etc.) by clicking the Switch Window icon beside apps icon.
 <br>
          3.6 Virtual Cloud Network: Select the VCN you created in the previous section.